-Established in 1924, the Country Side Homes Association is roughly bordered East and West by Oak Street and Wornall Avenue, and runs from 52nd Street(-ish) south to 57th Street.
-It is comprised of nine subdivisions and includes 474 houses (the Crestwood Condominiums and the Crestwood Shops each count as one property in this instance).
+Established in 1924, the Country Side Homes Association is roughly bordered by Wornall Avenue on the west and Oak Street on the east, and runs from 51st Terrace(-ish) south to 57th Street.
+It is comprised of nine subdivisions and includes 478 properties.

 The subdivisions which comprise the